EMC Corporation

-Dell EMC (EMC Corporation until 2016) is an American multinational corporation headquartered in Hopkinton, Massachusetts and Round Rock, Texas, United States.
-Dell EMC sells data storage, information security, virtualization, analytics, cloud computing and other products and services that enable organizations to store, manage, protect, and analyze data.
-Dell EMC's target markets include large companies and small- and medium-sized businesses across various vertical markets.
+EMC Corporation (stylized as EMC²) was an American multinational corporation headquartered in Hopkinton, Massachusetts, which sold data storage, information security, virtualization, analytics, cloud computing and other products and services that enabled organizations to store, manage, protect, and analyze data.
+EMC's target markets included large companies and small- and medium-sized businesses across various vertical markets.

 The company's stock (as EMC Corporation) was added to the New York Stock Exchange on April 6, 1986, and was also listed on the S&P 500 index.

-EMC was acquired by Dell in 2016; at that time, Forbes noted EMC's "focus on developing and selling data storage and data management hardware and software and convincing its customers to buy its products independent of their other IT buying decisions" based on "best-of-breed."
-It was later renamed to Dell EMC.
-Dell uses the EMC name with some of its products.
+EMC acquired Iomega in 2008, and a 2013 partnership with Lenovo resulted in the rebranding of Iomega as LenovoEMC.
+EMC merged with the computer systems manufacturer Dell Inc. in 2016 to form Dell Technologies.
+This merger led to the joint venture with Lenovo dissolving; at that time, Forbes noted EMC's "focus on developing and selling data storage and data management hardware and software and convincing its customers to buy its products independent of their other IT buying decisions" based on "best-of-breed."
+Dell used the EMC name with some of its products under the Dell EMC brand until around 2020.

-Prior to its acquisition by Dell, EMC had, in 2008, acquired Iomega; Dell EMC formed a partnership with Lenovo in 2013, as LenovoEMC, that superseded and rebranded Iomega.

 History

 EMC, founded in 1979 by Richard Egan and Roger Marino (the E and M of EMC), introduced its first 64-kilobyte (65,536 bytes) memory boards for the Prime Computer in 1981.
 EMC continued to develop memory boards for other computer types.
 In the mid-1980s, the company expanded beyond memory to other computer data storage types and networked storage platforms.
 EMC began shipping its flagship product, the Symmetrix, in 1990.

 While some of EMC's growth is credited to acquisitions of smaller companies, Symmetrix was the main factor in EMC's rapid growth during the 1990s, from a firm valued in the hundreds of millions of dollars to a multi-billion dollar company.

 In 2009 EMC signed a two-year deal to be the principal shirt sponsor for English Rugby Union club London Wasps in a deal worth £1 Million.
 This was later extended until the end of the 2013 season.

-Michael Ruettgers joined EMC in 1988 and served as CEO from 1992 until January 2001.
+Michael Ruettgers joined EMC in 1988 and was CEO from 1992 until January 2001.
 Under Ruettgers' leadership, EMC revenues grew from $120 million to nearly $9 billion 10 years later, and the company shifted its focus from memory boards to storage systems.
 Ruettgers was named one of BusinessWeeks "World's Top 25 Executives"; one of the "Best Chief Executive Officers in America" by Worth magazine; and one of Network Worlds "25 Most Powerful People in Networking".